 Dark circles under the eyes usually aren't a medical problem.
 If discoloration and swelling appear under just one eye and seem to get worse over time, talk to your primary care doctor.
 If you want a more lasting solution than concealers and over-the-counter creams can provide, see a dermatologist for advice.

 Depending on what's causing the circles under your eyes, your doctor may recommend prescription creams or a combination of treatments to erase or reduce discoloration.
 Laser therapy or chemical peels can be helpful in some cases.
 Hollows that cause shadows can be smoothed with injectable fillers, and surgery can eliminate puffy lids.

-Home remedies for dark circles under eyes may be all you need to help manage this condition.
+Home remedies for dark circles under your eyes may be all you need to help manage this condition.